-Consolidated attributable silver production during 2023 increased by 56% compared to 2022.
-Consolidated attributable silver equivalent production during 2023 decreased by 13% compared to 2022 due to higher silver prices and lower zinc prices in 2023 compared to 2022 as the Company uses realized quarterly prices in its calculations.
-These price changes negatively impacted the silver equivalent production calculation by approximately 0.9 million ounces in 2023 relative to 2022.
+Consolidated attributable silver production during 2024 was lower than 2023 at approximately 1.7 million ounces versus 2.0 million ounces, respectively.
+Consolidated attributable silver equivalent production during 2024 decreased by 19% compared to 2023 due to higher silver prices in 2024 compared to 2023 as the Company uses realized quarterly prices in its equivalency calculations.
+These price changes negatively impacted the silver equivalent production calculation by approximately 0.4 million ounces in 2024 relative to 2023.